-In terms of the provisions of Section 124(5) of the Companies Act, 2013; unpaid and unclaimed amount for the FY 2010-11lying in the Axis Bank account for the last seven years became due to be transferred to the IEPF account of the Government and were duly transferred so.
-The information of year wise amount of unclaimed dividend due to be transferred is given in Directors Report
+In terms of the provisions of Section 124(5) of the Companies Act, 2013; Unpaid dividend amounting to ₹ 9,88,109/for FY 2011-12 lying in the YES Bank account had became due to be transferred to the IEPF account of the Government and were duly transferred so.
+The information of year wise amount of unclaimed dividend due to be transferred to IEPF is given in Directors' Report.